null Skip to main content

 Grain

 What you can determine with samples is how prominent the grain look is for your particular choices.
 Some have little to no grain, while for other types the grain is so sharp and dark that it defines the floor.
 It is an important consideration.
 What a single sample may not show you is variation in grain.
 Some grain patterns are basically long and straight, or just mildly arced.
 Others can go a little wild here and there, swirling into “bird’s eyes”, or suddenly diverting in direction.
-Since your sample is only one piece of one plank, if you want a sense of the variations, please call us, and we can describe it, or even send you pictures of a few representative planks to give you good grasp on your choice.
+Since your sample is only one piece of one plank, if you want a sense of the variations, go back to the product page on our site, where we'll have fuller images, room images, and in most cases, the product will be available in our Room Visualizer.
+Or please just call us, and we can describe it, or even send you pictures of a few representative planks to give you good grasp on your choice.

 Finish